muhme/joomla-branches-tester/README.md

 Finally, it may be reset again to improve performance:
 ```
-scripts/xdebug.sh off
+scripts/xdebug off
 ```

 Used ports are 79xx, for the given example 7953.

 ### IPv6

-As shown in the [Installation](#installation) chapter, you can create the Docker Branches Tester instance using the `scripts/create.sh` script with the `IPv6` option instead of the default IPv4 network.
+As shown in the [Installation](#installation) chapter, you can create the Docker Branches Tester instance using `scripts/create` with the `IPv6` option instead of the default IPv4 network.
 Docker assigns IP addresses from the predefined private, non-routable subnet `fd00::/8`.
 To view the assigned IPv4 and IPv6 dual stack network addresses (they may change on each Docker run), use:

 ```
 docker inspect jbt_network